princomp/princomp.github.io/source/projects/character_creator/description.md

 #### Challenge

-In short:
+##### In short
-~

 In this project, you are asked some new attributes to your `Character` class, along with additional methods to use those attributes.
 Additionally, you should extend your user interactive program to use these new methods.

-In more details:
+##### In more details
-~

 First, download the Project 2 Phase 3 Template.
 [LINK HERE]

 (Note: You may only use your phase 2 implementation **if you received full points for that phase**.